Kristen Stewart, Robert Pattinson ‘Talk Quite Often,’ More ‘Twilight’ Possible?

 Kristen Stewart and Robert Pattinson’s relationship gathered a lot of media attention.
 Their Twilight fame and relationship was covered by every tabloid.
 Kristen and Robert’s breakup even happened publicly, when the Personal Shopper‘s actress was clicked by paparazzi in an intimate moment with director Rupert Sanders.

-Stewart and Pattinson did give a go to their relationship even after the Rupert Sanders’ scandal but things did not work out between the two.
+Stewart and Pattinson did give a go to their relationship even after the Rupert Sanders’ scandal, but things did not work out between the two.
 With so much being said in the media, Donald Trump did not hold back and advised Remember Me actor to not take Stewart back and the fact that she had “cheated on him like a dog & will do it again.”

 According to Café Society‘s actress, Donald Trump obsessively tweeted about her.
 She revealed in a recent interview with Jimmy Fallon that she is not going to be scared anymore and is ready to bite the bullet.